paultang/centermold/source/Mold-Design0.rst

 Our team of seasoned professionals brings decades of expertise in mold design and manufacturing.

-1. Reruirement Analysis and Design Review
+1. Initial Consultation and Design Review
 ..

-  Understanding the client’s requirements, product specifications, and manufacturing goals.
+  - Needs Assessment: Understanding the client’s requirements, product specifications, and manufacturing goals.
-2. Mold Concept and 3D design
-  - Developing initial design concepts and discussing potential approaches with the client.
+  - Conceptual Design: Developing initial design concepts and discussing potential approaches with the client.
   -  Gate Location and Type: Specifying the location, type, and size of the gate to ensure optimal flow and minimal defects.
   - Parting Line: Clearly defining the parting line to ensure proper mold separation and ease of manufacturing.
   - Ejector Pin Placement: Placing ejector pins to ensure smooth part removal without damaging the product.
 ..